Open House Marketing Ideas

 Criteria that should be met:

-- first open house for a listing
+- first Open House for a listing

 - low supply market with lots of pent up demand

-- move in ready with curb appeal
+- property is move in ready with curb appeal

 Recommendation: pull out all the stops on marketing and planning because this is a full blown coming out party for your property.
 If you hear other agents talking about this property using just the street number (ex: “one-five-nine is about to go on the market”), you know it’s an XL situation.
+Check out our Mega Open House guide if you decided on this scale of an Open House.

 Large: “the Talk of the Block Open House”